Meet Town Manager

 Fire Department Fund

-The Fire Department continues to look for grant funding opportunities for various apparatus and gear and has done a capital improvement plan for expenditures needed for a tanker and pumper/tanker to remain in compliance with NFPA standards.
-It is becoming increasingly apparent that without assistance from an additional funding source, it may not be possible to make capital purchases of new fire trucks.
-Due to the lead time that new trucks take to be built, it will most likely be late in FY 2024/2025 before delivery can be expected.
+The Fire Department continues to look for grant funding opportunities for various apparatus and gear and has done a capital improvement plan for expenditures needed to remain in compliance with NFPA standards.

 Conclusion

-This budget for the Fiscal Year 2023-2024 is balanced as required by law and continues to provide existing services while meeting the governing body's priorities and policies.
-The proposal that is before you is one that continues to carry the Town through the changing economy and creates a competitive salary structure within the region for employees.
-The costs of services, materials and supplies and salary adjustments have impacted operational expenditures.
+This budget for the Fiscal Year 2024-2025 is balanced as required by law and continues to provide existing services while meeting the governing body's priorities and policies.
+The proposal that is before you is one that continues to carry the Town into the future while being cognizant of the changing economic climate and maintains a competitive salary structure within the region for employees.
+The costs of services, materials and supplies and salary adjustments have impacted overall operational expenditures.
 However, every effort has been made to closely monitor expenditures, find efficiencies and plan for the future.
-The budget reflects tax rate of $0.33 cents per $100 valuation in order to continue to operate effectively.
+The budget reflects a stable tax rate of $0.33 cents per $100 valuation in order to continue to operate effectively.

 Included in this budget is a copy of the five-year capital improvement plan (CIP) for all departments.

-The total proposed budget for Fiscal Year 2023-2024 is $11,080,577.
-The proposed budget for Fiscal Year 2023-2024 addresses critical infrastructure needs at the Water Treatment Plant, beautification and sidewalk improvements, recreational opportunities and recruitment and retention of employees, while maintaining a healthy fund balance and providing quality services in a cost-effective manner.
+The total proposed budget for Fiscal Year 2024-2025 is $11,941,449; this is an 8% increase from last FY.
+The proposed budget for Fiscal Year 2024-2025 addresses critical infrastructure needs including sidewalk improvements, recreational opportunities, water and sewer infrastructure and continued quality service provision all while maintaining a healthy fund balance and doing so in a cost-effective manner.

 The staff of the Town Franklin is committed to providing a high level of service at a reasonable cost to its citizens.
-I wish to thank the all of the Department Directors and staff for submitting operating budgets that were fiscally responsible and weighed carefully with knowledge of the current economic climate.
+I wish to thank the all of the Department Directors and staff for submitting operating budgets that were fiscally responsible and weighed carefully with knowledge of the current economic climate and tempered with the uncertainty that a presidential election year brings.
+Special thanks to the Finance Director and Budget and Fiscal Analyst for their careful monitoring of expenditures throughout the year and for finding new ways to make the budget process more expedient and comprehensive.

 Respectfully submitted,